boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 Another pain point is that special searches that most full test search engines offer.
 For example consider `*` which normally expands out terms.
 However in searchcode you might actually want to search for that, say looking up the use of pointers or some such.

-Also stop words, which are the words you don't index because they arent that useful.
-There aren't really any stop words in code.
+Also stop words, which are the words you don't index because they aren't that useful.
+There aren't really any stop words in code... well I guess maybe import statements?
 Things that would normally be stop words such as `for and or not` are actually pretty useful to search for.
 Also the repetition of patterns means you end up with enormous term lists for common terms.

-Anyway in short, while sphinx/manticore are excellent, I really want build my own index.
+Anyway in short, while sphinx/manticore or whatever you favorite choice is are excellent, I really want build my own index.
 Honestly mostly because of the technical challenge and how fun it should be.
 Secondly because I think I cam improve on how searchcode works.
-Lastly because I doubt I will ever get to work on a large scale web index (its just too expensive to do yourself these days) so this at least lets me live large.
+Lastly because I doubt I will ever get to work on a large scale web index (its just too expensive to do yourself these days, and I doubt Google nor Microsoft are that interested in me) and this gets me close.

 For the record I do not have a PhD in applied search or an real world experience building web indexes.
 I don't even work in the space professionally.
 I can use elastic search pretty well though!
 Really I'm just some numb-nut who grew up in Western Sydney (up the riff!) and apparently dreams about flying close to the sun.
 Clearly I have no business writing my own indexer.
 But the nice thing about the internet is you really don't need permission to do a lot of things, so lets roll up our [flanno](https://www.urbandictionary.com/define.php?term=flanno) sleeves, roll a [durrie](https://www.urbandictionary.com/define.php?term=durrie)* and get coding.
 As such take anything below with a massive grain of salt before you implement or start hurling internet abuse at me.

 *NB* BTW I don't smoke

+Ahem.
 However before we start lets have a think about our requirements and constraints.
 One thing to consider early on is how to do searches in your index you have two options.
 The first is to allow searches in parallel and the latter is to not.
 However the choice between might not be as simple as you would think.
 It also greatly impacts the design of the system.

 Most would think, of course do it in parallel!
 Process in parallel so that way people wait less.
 But do they?
 As more searches come in the average time for each search goes up.
 Consider the situation that 10 people all search at the same time.
 Lets also assume that each search takes 1 second.
 Given limited resources which is true for most cases it means all 10 searches are shared across the system.
 As such everyone gets 1/10th of the system to search with and end up waiting 10 seconds for a result.